MoskalenkoM/node-cli-simple/README.md

 ## Console game guess the number from 1 to 10

-### You can change conditions for range numbers or addition some rules else, just chenge index.js file
+### You can change conditions for range numbers or addition some rules else, just change index.js file

 ---